Pisinha26/VSDSquadron-Mini-Research-Internship/README.md

 ```
 * This will generate an output file `sum1ton.o`.
 * This command actually compiles a source file "sum1ton.c" into an object file named "sum1ton.o".
-* One of the reason we chose to install riscv64, so to give us flexibility to target any 32-bit or 64-bit architecture.
+* One of the reasons we chose to install riscv64, so to give us flexibility to target any 32-bit or 64-bit architecture.
 * Here's a breakdown of the options:
       </br> - `mabi=ilp32`: This option specifies the ABI (Application Binary Interface) to use ilp32, which is for a 32-bit integer, long, and pointer size.
 This ABI is used for 32-bit RISC-V architectures.
       </br> - `march=rv32i`: This option specifies the architecture to use rv32i, which indicates a 32-bit RISC-V base integer instruction set.
 This further confirms the targeting of a 32-bit architecture.